OR13/draft-steele-spice-vcard-credentials/draft-steele-spice-vcard-credentials.md

 In this example, all fields except for "KEY" are not protected.

-KEY encodes a verifiable credential expressing a university degree.
+KEY encodes a verifiable credential expressing a hypothetical university degree.

-Public credentials are often shared on social, or professional networks, however, they may still contain sensitive information which SHOULD NOT be disclosed such as student identification numbers, or other details about the recipient.
+Public credentials are often shared on social, or professional networks, however, they may still contain sensitive information which SHOULD NOT be disclosed such as student identification numbers, or other details about the credential subject.

 This example is for demonstration purposes only.